jjmonester/cucumber/README.md

 npm start
 ```

-If successful, you will see the message "⚡️ Cucumber Bot running!" in your console.
-You can now invite the bot to a channel in Slack and start using the `/cucumber` command.
+If successful, you will see the message "⚡️ Dill Bot running!" in your console.
+You can now invite the bot to a channel in Slack and start using the `/dill` command.